 Electronic invitations or e-invites, are one of the cool gifts of technology.
-Yes, I believe one should embrace this technology, not fight it.
+Yes, you should embrace this technology, not fight it.
 Nevertheless, when it comes to e-invites, it’s easy to lose that personal touch.

 Want to prevent this?
-It’s quite easy: your e-invites should complement, not replace, your invitation cards.
+Here's one way that's quite easy: your e-invites should complement, not replace, your invitation cards.
 In other words, use your invitation greeting cards to create the e-invites.